ketsia0623/learning-JAVA/README.md

 - If I want my decimal value to have the float datatype, I HAVE TO HAVE THE F or f
 - Java is platform Independent, so code compiled on Windows can run on Linux
 - Ifs, for and while loops have their own scope unlike python
+- Variable declarations are bound to their scope, and you cannot redeclare a variable in the same scope